CrowdStrike/foundry-tutorial-quickstart/blog.md

 ![foundry apps create](images/foundry-apps-create.png)

 Your new app directory contains only a single file, `manifest.yml`.
 This file is your app's deployment descriptor.
 As you add capabilities to your app, subdirectories will be created and the manifest file gets updated.

+Q: Should we mention the app ID and how it'll be overwritten when you do a new deployment?
+For example, if you clone an app from GitHub and deploy it, it should work even if the IDs are in the manifest.

 ### Add a UI Extension